ali77gh/language_performance_prime_algorithm/README.md

 # Performance Test
-is_prime function implemented in many languages in same algorithm to compare different languages and runtimes
+is_prime function implemented in many languages in same algorithm to compare speed of different languages and runtimes.

 # How to run: